zigaklun/Quantum-Sim/Learn Quantum/Quantum Computing Basics.md

 As it turns out global phase is physically irrelevant.

 ##### Relative Phase
-Relative phase is when only the $\vert1\rangle$ state is multiplied by a complex number.
+Relative phase is when only the $\vert 1 \rangle$ state is multiplied by a complex number.
 Unlike global phase relative phase is extremely important and it matters in our calculations.
-It is when a $\vert1\rangle$state has a factor of a complex number and it rotates our qubit around the z-axis.
+It is when a $\vert 1 \rangle$ state has a factor of a complex number and it rotates our qubit around the z-axis.

 ##### But what if we have different complex number both in a $\vert1\rangle$ and $\vert0\rangle$ state?